 There are separate specifications describing extended instruction sets:

-These are located in the Khronos GitHub project SPIRV-Registry.
-New extensions can be proposed as a PR to that repository.
+Extension specifications are located and indexed in the Khronos GitHub project SPIRV-Registry.
+New extensions can be proposed as a pull request to that repository.

 The SPIR-V Vendor and Token Registry is an XML file serving as the canonical document defining reserved vendor IDs and binary token ranges.
 It is available in the Khronos GitHub project at spir-v.xml.